MehradShm/Portal_AdvancedProgrammingProject/README.md

-# Advanced Programming
+# Education System
-Project of Advance Programming course at Amirkabir University of Technology, The course lectured by **Mehdi Ghatee** in autumn of 2017
+Advance Programming course's project at Amirkabir University of Technology, The course lectured by **Mehdi Ghatee**.

+This project developed with JavaFX in autumn of 2017